msiviero/browserchannel-middleware/README.md

 | Chrome android | xhrstreaming  |
 | Safari IOS     | xhrstreaming  |

-Thanks to *ahochhaus* for documenting the *[protocol](https://code.google.com/p/libevent-browserchannel-server/wiki/BrowserChannelProtocol)* and to *josephg* for his coffescript implementation, that gave me some good point to start.
+Thanks to *ahochhaus* for documenting the *[protocol](https://code.google.com/p/libevent-browserchannel-server/wiki/BrowserChannelProtocol)* and to *josephg* for his coffescript implementation, that gave me a good point to start.

 ##Example usage